 Board-Certified General Psychiatry, Geriatric & Addiction Care

 Dr. Bradford Frank is a Board-Certified Psychiatrist who joined Center for Psychiatric Care in March of 2013.
 Dr. Frank graduated from the University of Colorado School of Medicine and completed his residency in both family medicine and psychiatry at the University of Connecticut.
 Dr. Frank received his Master of Business and Public Administration from Northwestern University, and his Master of Public Health from Yale University.
 He has more than 30 years of experience in psychiatry ranging from patient care to administrative leadership.
 Prior to joining CPC, Dr. Frank practiced in Connecticut, New York, and California.
 He has authored and co-authored more than 15 scientific publications, and has done over 50 teaching presentations to various audiences.
 Dr. Frank provides on-site care to nursing home patients throughout the region as well as in-office treatment in Grand Forks for adolescent, adult, and geriatric patients.
-Dr. Frank sees patients in Grand Forks and Fargo and is currently accepting new patients.
+Dr. Frank is currently accepting new patients.

 Timothy Peterson, MD

-Board-Certified Family Physician Residency in Psychiatry
+Board-Certified Family and Addiction Medicine Physician

 Muhammad Azhar, MD